xmtp/XIPs/XIPs/xip-0-purpose-process.md

 The editors don't pass judgment on XIPs.
 We merely do the administrative & editorial part.

 ## Style Guide

+### XIP Pull Request Titles

+When assigning a title to a pull request that contains a proposal, it should include the title of said proposal.

 ### XIP numbers